 Bucket Baby: This is a great age for encouraging baby to practice the meaning of “in” and “out.”
 Try asking them to put toys in a bucket and then take them out again.
-Helps baby learn how to grasp small objects.
+Helps baby develop communication skills and learn how to grasp small objects.

 Dance Star: Put on some silly songs with lyrics that give instructions.
 Dance with baby while following the song directions!
 Helps baby develop listening skills while working on their dance moves.